noelmiller/isengard-cli/README.md

 ### Make your own

-Fork and add programs to this this image - over time you'll end up with the perfect CLI for you.
+Fork and add programs to this image - over time you'll end up with the perfect CLI for you.
 Keeping it as a pet works, though the author recommends leaving all your config in git and routinely pulling a new image.

 ## Verification